SeanShin0821/code-assessment-/README.md

 # 04 Web APIs: Code Quiz
 [Launch Code Quiz]

-As you proceed in your career as a web developer, you will probably be asked to complete a coding assessment, which is typically a combination of multiple-choice questions and interactive challenges.
-Build a timed code quiz with multiple-choice questions.
-This app will run in the browser and feature dynamically updated HTML and CSS powered by your JavaScript code.
-It will also feature a clean and polished user interface and be responsive, ensuring that it adapts to multiple screen sizes.
+As you proceed in your journey to becoming a full-stack web developer, it’s likely that you’ll be asked to complete a coding assessment, perhaps as part of an interview process.
+A typical coding assessment is a combination of multiple-choice questions and interactive coding challenges.

+To help you become familiar with these tests and give you a chance to apply the skills from this module, this week’s Challenge invites you to build a timed coding quiz with multiple-choice questions.
+This app will run in the browser, and will feature dynamically updated HTML and CSS powered by JavaScript code that you write.
+It will have a clean, polished, and responsive user interface.
+This week’s coursework will teach you all the skills you need to succeed in this assignment.

 ## User Story